common-fate/terraform-aws-common-fate-deployment/.changeset/eight-socks-repeat.md

 "@common-fate/terraform-aws-common-fate-deployment": patch
 ---

-Fix an issue where the namespace and stage is not propagated to the ecs_base module.
+Fix an issue where the `namespace` and `stage` variables are not propagated to the ecs_base module.